-Under no circumstances will Community Service Officers be dispatched to any calls requiring emergency response of their assigned vehicles.
-Emergency lights and or sirens shall only be used in the immediate proximity to traffic crash scenes or to alert the public of roadway blockage or other potential traffic hazards when necessary.
+CSOs may respond to traffic related emergency calls for service only.
+CSOs shall adhere to strict guidelines for utilizing emergency lights and sirens under the aforementioned conditions.
+Emergency lights and or sirens shall only be used in close proximity to traffic crash scenes or immediate traffic hazards, when it has been determined, traffic is blocked to an extent it is impassable in normal traffic lanes without their use, or to alert the public of roadway blockage or other potential traffic hazards when necessary.
+CSOs shall adhere to all applicable language within OPD Policy 1132 - Response to Calls/Traffic Stops/Unmarked Vehicles.
 CSOs are not authorized to use the CSO vehicle's emergency lights and/or siren to make any type of traffic stop.